Dobiasd/FunctionalPlus/README.md

 }
 ```

-By using the functionality from `namespace fwd`, you can get along without temporary variables, and making it clear that the whole process is simply pushing the input through a chain of functions, similar to the pipe concept in the Unix command line.
+By using the functionality from `namespace fwd`, you can get along without temporary variables, and make it clear that the whole process is simply pushing the input through a chain of functions, similar to the pipe concept in the Unix command line.

 ```c++
 std::string gemstone_count_fwd_apply(const std::string& input)